Lola Young: 2001–23: Early life and career beginnings

 In January 2016, she won the under-16 category of the Open Mic UK singing competition and appeared on CBBC's Got What It Takes?, which she reached the finals of.
 Amy Winehouse's former manager Nick Shymansky met Young the following year after she performed at The Bedford in Balham.
 He had gone there looking for a replacement artist for a documentary and subsequently became Young's joint manager with Nick Huggett, who had previously signed Adele.
 Young was subsequently diagnosed with schizoaffective disorder aged 17.

 Young released her debut single, "6 Feet Under", in October 2019.
 She also released the EP Intro that year, followed by a music video for Intro track "3rd of Jan (Getting Ready)" that day.
-Promotion for Intro was interrupted by Young developing a cyst on her vocal cords, for which she underwent surgery.
-By March 2020, she had signed with Capitol Records and had released the single "Pick Me Up".
-The following month, she released the single "None for You" and the EP Renaissance.
+Promotion for Intro was interrupted due to Young developing a cyst on her vocal cords, for which she underwent surgery.
+She released "Pick Me Up" on Capitol Records in March 2020 and the single "None for You" and the EP Renaissance in April.
 In July, she released the single "Woman", which was accompanied the month after by a video in which she and several other women appeared nude.

 Island Records subsequently signed Young and released her single "Ruin My Make Up" in March 2021.
-By August, she also had released the singles "Bad Tattoo" and "Blue (2AM)"; that month, she released After Midnight, an EP of love songs recorded on piano.
+By August, she also had released the singles "Bad Tattoo" and "Blue (2AM)".
+That month, she released After Midnight, an EP of love songs recorded on piano.
 In September, she performed on The Late Late Show with James Corden and released the single "Fake", which she performed on Later... with Jools Holland.
 In November, her rendition of Giorgio Moroder and Philip Oakey's "Together in Electric Dreams" soundtracked that year's John Lewis Christmas advert.
 Around this time, she was nominated for the Brit Award for Rising Star and came fourth on the BBC's Sound of... poll.

 Young released "So Sorry" in January 2022, which she performed on The Graham Norton Show.
-Her subsequent singles "Stream of Consciousness", "Annabel's House", "Don't Hate Me", "What Is It About Me", and "Money" were released between November 2022 and May 2023 and featured on her debut album My Mind Wanders and Sometimes Leaves Completely in May 2023.
+Her subsequent singles "Stream of Consciousness", "Annabel's House", "Don't Hate Me", "What Is It About Me", and "Money", were released between November 2022 and May 2023 and featured on her debut album My Mind Wanders and Sometimes Leaves Completely in May 2023.
 The title was a reference to her schizoaffective disorder and many of the tracks pertained to it.
 A returning cyst meant that Young's voice was raspier than on previous records.
 The album failed to chart, although "Don't Hate Me" went viral on TikTok.